samarthasm/DeployingWebServerinAzure/README.md

 e.
 Prepare the terraform templates by creating main.tf file and speacifying the variables in vars.tf file.

-    For example, the location variable with a default value can be speficied in vars.tf file like below:
+    For example, the location variable (with an optional default value) can be speficied in vars.tf file like below:

     ```
     variable "location" {